CodeLutetium/fun-mini-projects/hello-docker/README.md

 Some notes:
 - Remember to add semicolon ';' at the end of statement
 - Table name must be surrounded by `"` (double quotes not single quotes)\

+## Connecting to Postgres with Python
+From here, everything should be quite easy.

+Running hello-postgres.py, we are able to see the rows in our postgres database "Users".